jimburton/CI646-LC/README.md

 This is an expression in the λC: `(λx.y x) y`.

-The part within brackets, `(λx.y x)`, is a lambda expression.
+The part within brackets, `(λx.y x)`, is a lambda binding (we know that because of the λ).
 In this expression, `x` is a *bound* variable because it appears in a lambda binding (`λx`).
 Because `y` does not appear in a lambda binding, it is a *free* variable.
 The lambda expression requires a single argument, the `x` referred to in the binding, and it will take whatever is to the right of it as that